Wiki Contents

 Time and Venue

-The weekly KDD Colloquium and Seminar series is held every Thursday at 1600 (4:00 pm) U.S. Central time (UTC-0600 during Central Standard Time, generally November through February, UTC-0500 during Central Daylight Time, generally March through October) during the spring and fall semesters.
+The weekly KDD Colloquium and Seminar series is held every Friday at 1630 (4:30pm) U.S. Central time (UTC-0600 during Central Standard Time, generally November through February, UTC-0500 during Central Daylight Time, generally March through October) during the spring and fall semesters.
 From 2016 through spring 2020, the venue was 3099A Engineering Hall; during the pandemic (March 2020 - present), the series has been held or simulcast on Zoom, in this channel.
-The schedule of upcoming talks is listed online, as are past talks (with video recordings where available)
+The schedule of upcoming talks is listed online, as are past talks (with videorecordings where available)

 Purpose

-• The outline of the PowerPoint can be included an introduction, literature review or related research, methodology, results, discussion and conclusion.
-If you don't have ongoing methodology or results in detail, you can always include ongoing thoughts or expected results or methodology you planned to use.
+• The outline of the powerpoint can be included introduction, literature review or related research, methodology, results, discussion and conclusion.
+If you don't have ongoing methodology or results in details, you can always include ongoing thoughts or expected result or methdology you planned to use.
 Please discuss with your supervisor or Dr.Hsu if you don't have mature methodology or result section.

-• The colloquium talk needs to include lots of diagrams or pictures and the text on the slide can be in short phrases.
-This can be helpful for the audience who does not involve or research in your area.
+• The colllloquium talk needs include lots of diagrams or pictures and the text on the slide can be in short phrase.
+This can helpful for the audience who does not involve or research in your area.

-• As an undergraduate student, you can also present your senior project as a colloquium.
-For graduate students, you can present your RPE practice round, published paper, proposal or dissertation practice.
+• As undergradaute student, you can also present your senior project as a colloquium.
+For gradaute student, you can present your RPE practice round, published paper, proposal or dissertation pratice.

 Submission